jax-ml/jax/jax/experimental/jax2tf/README.md

 polymorphic_shapes = ["a * a, a"]
 ```

-Furthermore, when using the native lowering the inputs that are not needed in the computation
+Furthermore, when using the native serialization the inputs that are not needed in the computation
 are ignored, so the dimension variables must be derivable only from used inputs.
 In the following example, the `x_unused` is not part of the computation so its
 input shapes cannot be used for deriving the dimension variables, and you will